- Application procedure and deadlines for BA and MA

 + 48 22 55 49 190

 Quantitative Finance (graduate programme, 2 years)

-19th best programme in the world according to Eduniversal in the Financial Markets Ranking in 2016.
+17th best programme in the world according to Top 100 Global Eduniversal Ranking in the Financial Markets in 2018.

 The Quantitative Finance Program at the Faculty of Economic Sciences, University of Warsaw is a four-semester program on a full-time basis that provides students with outstanding knowledge of modern quantitative finance.
 The program leads to 'magister' degree and is compatible with the Bologna system, equivalent to Maters of Arts.

 The distinctive feature of this program is that it combines the overall fundamentals of economic theory with specialized knowledge in finance.
 The basic aim of this specialization is to provide students with theoretical knowledge from the field of quantitative finance combined with its practical applications in financial institutions, taking into account the latest trends in financial world.